zbartab/PaperPump/PaperPumpMS.md

 # General discussion

 - results
+	- cartels can provide large benefits
+	- weighted number of papers as metric dampens these benefits
+    	- generate conflict of interest
+    	- against cooperation
+	- cartels might be widespread
+		- be careful, we do not know if they realy form cartels
+		- we only know that there are tightly connected groups
+			- nevertheless, these groups increase the productivity of their members
+		- surprisingly individuals in tightly connected groups are not very productive
+			- young researchers?
+			- not likely, median number of papers in !TCGs is 13 (MTMT) and six (dblp)

+- results
     - model
     - simulation
     - real networks
+		-

 -

 - long period of data
 	  -  short cartels cannot be detected because earlier/later independent publication activity dilute cartel activity
   - early career researchers are more exposed; they have fewer papers, it is easier to produce strong strength between authors

 # References